German court to hear case against ESM, ECB bond-buying in June

 "There is no doubt that the EU treaties ... rule out bond purchases whenever they might facilitate state financing through the printing press and allow indebted states to obtain better rates than they would otherwise," said Beck, a German lawyer and academic now based at London University.

-"There is no historic precedent where the German constitutional court has directly challenged the German government over an issue of European policy," said Beck, a longtime critic of euro zone bailouts.
+"There is no historic precedent where the German constitutional court has directly challenged the German government over an issue of European policy," said Beck, a long-time critic of the euro zone bailouts.

 "I have no doubt the court will (submit to the government's wishes) in one form or another when it comes to the ECB bond purchases," he added.